 Tips for UV Sun Protection

 When spending time outdoors, it is important that all people, even children, and babies, wear proper sun protection.
-There are a few things that you can do to help reduce your exposure to harmful UV radiation.
+There are a few things that you can do to help reduce your exposure to harmful UV radiation.-

-• Wear UV blocking sunglasses and wide-brimmed hats that help to reduce the amount of UV light that enters your eye.
+Wear UV blocking sunglasses and wide-brimmed hats that help to reduce the amount of UV light that enters your eye.

-• Wear protection even on hazy or cloudy days.
+Wear protection even on hazy or cloudy days.
 UV radiation penetrates through cloud layers.

-• Don’t look directly at the sun.
+Don’t look directly at the sun.
 We know not to look at the sun during an eclipse, but looking at the sun at any time exposes your eyes to direct UV radiation and has been linked to retinopathy.

-• Protect others.
+Protect others.
 If you care for others, like children, babies, or an elderly individual, remember to include sun protection for them too.

 Restoring the Eyes

+While limiting exposure to the sun can help to reduce our chances, it is also important to ensure that your eyes are in good overall health before you ever step outside.
+One of the most important factors in healthy eyes is the proper amount of sleep.
 While our eyes are closed during sleep, they are constantly being lubricated and cleaned without being exposed and dried out by the air.
 During sleep, your eyes have the ability to clear out dirt, debris or other irritants that have been stuck in the eyes all day.
 If you cut your sleep short, your eyes have less time to flush out harmful materials and may be more prone to infection or disease.

 In addition to getting sleep, it is also important to regularly see your eye doctor for an annual exam.
 Getting your eyes checked regularly can help to identify problems when they are small and easier to treat, or when you can change some of your habits to stop or slow the progression of some diseases.